raiden-network/scenario-player/README.rst

 Raiden Scenario Player
 ======================
-The Raiden Scneario Player is an integration testing tool written in Python 3.
+The Raiden Scenario Player is an integration testing tool written in Python 3.
 It allows testing of various test scenarios, and is an integral component in the raiden test suite.

 Installation